krishauser/Klampt/Cpp/docs/Manual-Geometry.md

 Some geometry types (TriangleMesh, PointCloud, Heightmap) can also contain appearance data.
 An appearance created from these objects will load the associated apperance data upon initialization.

 All geometry types except for point clouds are converted to a triangle mesh for rendering.
-This mesh is cached; if you change the geometry data, `Appearance.Refresh()` (C++) / `Appearance.refresh()` (Python) will need to be called.
+This mesh is cached; if you change the geometry data, `GeometryAppearance.Refresh()` (C++) / `Appearance.refresh()` (Python) will need to be called.
 Note that this will read the geometry's appearance again.
-If you change the geometry data but want to keep your manually-specified changes to the appearance, you will need to call `Appearance.RefreshGeometry()` (C++).
+If you change the geometry data but want to keep your manually-specified changes to the appearance, you will need to call `GeometryAppearance.RefreshGeometry()` (C++).
 TODO: The Python API does not have a version of this yet.

 Proper rendering of transparent objects requires some care to draw objects from back to front.
 The `WorldModel.DrawGL()` method (C++) and the Python ``vis`` module handle this automatically.
 Artifacts may still appear between elements within an object, which are not automatically ordered.

+## Known issues and plans

+### Collisions

+Availability
+- ImplicitSurface - ConvexHull isn't implemented.
+Could iterate over cells that the ConvexHull's bounding box overlaps, or use hierarchy.
+- ImplicitSurface - box isn't implemented.
+Could iterate over cells that the box's bounding box overlaps, or use hierarchy.

+Speed
+- ImplicitSurface - OccupancyGrid slow when close but not colliding
+- OccupancyGrid - OccupancyGrid slow when close but not colliding
+- Primitive - Heightmap is slow for perspective heightmaps when the primitive is near origin
+- ConvexHull - Heightmap is slow for perspective heightmaps when the convex hull is near origin
+- PointCloud - ImplicitSurface is slow when colliding
+- PointCloud - OccupancyGrid is slow when colliding

+Correctness
+- TriangleMesh - perspective Heightmap can incorrectly return no collision for very large triangles that pass from behind the origin to collide with the heightmap.

+### Within distance

+Availability (in addition to collision detection issues)
+- Primitive box - OccupancyGrid isn't implemented (requires box-box distance computation)
+- OccupancyGrid - OccupancyGrid isn't implemented (requires box-box distance computation)
+- Heightmap - anything isn't implemented

+Correctness
+- Reported implicit surface elements can be outside of the actual geometry by tolerance

+Speed (in addition to collision detection issues)
+- PointCloud - PointCloud is slow

+### Distance

+Availability
+- OccupancyGrid - anything isn't implemented.
+Could implement brute-force detection at least for primitives and convex hulls.
+- Heightmap - anything isn't implemented.
+Could implement iterative detection for primitives and convex hulls.

+Speed
+- Primitive - TriangleMesh is slow
+- Primitive - PointCloud is slow
+- point cloud - point cloud is slow
+- point cloud - convex hull is slow